pevhall/simple_highlighting/README.md

 	:Hw <file_location> [1 4 ...]
 Create a vim source file at <file_location> containing the settings for the slot number(s) passed (or all slots if no numbers are passed)

+*Hwb* *HighlightCommandsBuffer*
+	:Hwb [1 4 ...]
+Create a new buffer containing the settings for the slot number(s) passed (or all slots if no numbers are passed).

-To load the file created from HighlightWrite simple source it using
+To load the file created from HighlightWrite or HighlightCommandsBuffer simply source it using
 	:source <file_location>

 *Hd* *HighlightDefault*